 The Geneva Nature-based Solutions dialogues aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond, in the lead-up to a critical year for nature and society.
-This Nature-based Solutions journey will bring together multiple actors from the Geneva International Community to establish a common understanding, set an open dialogue and share perspectives.
+This NbS journey brought together multiple actors from the Geneva International Community to establish a common understanding, set an open dialogue and share perspectives.
 The dialogues are convened by the Geneva Environment Network and the International Union for Conservation of Nature (IUCN).

 About the Dialogues

 We are facing a triple planetary crisis – climate change, nature loss and pollution.
 Unsustainable human activities, from farming and mining to industry and infrastructure, are exacerbating the negative impacts of this crisis and undermining both soil biodiversity and ecosystems health.
 This degradation threatens food security, water supplies and the biodiversity upon which human society depends on.
 Nature-based Solutions (NbS) can contribute to address these challenges.
 As per IUCN definition, NbS are actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.